ChenRlab/snRNA_Data_Analysis/README.md

 </div>
 This repository contains the analysis pipeline for single-nucleus RNA sequencing (snRNA-seq) data generated from mouse heart tissue.
 The scripts provided here were used to process, analyze, and interpret the snRNA-seq data presented in the associated manuscript.

+# The raw sequencing data are not publicly available but will be available from the corresponding author upon reasonable request after publication.